Efficient nonlinear flame response modeling for propulsion thermoacoustic analysis using limited numerical data: Short sequence sampling

+The original input sequence is long because the neural network must learn the flame memory over $n$ velocity-perturbation samples.
+Adjacent samples change only slightly, so the sequence contains redundancy.
+We therefore introduce a short-sequence sampling method to reduce training and inference cost while retaining the response-relevant history.
+Equal-interval sampling is used for the CFP, where consecutive sampling points have the same spacing.
+Sparse-to-dense sampling is used for the TDFP, as illustrated in Fig.~\ref{Impact-time-and-sampling-method}(b), where the sampling interval decreases along the input sequence.
+Eq.~\eqref{Eq:sampling} defines the sampling indices.

+Using different sampling methods in the two paths provides richer sequence information than applying one sampling strategy to both paths.
+Equal-interval sampling preserves the overall sequence range, whereas sparse-to-dense sampling emphasizes the later velocity perturbations that have a stronger influence on the output.
+Using only one of these strategies reduces the information available for learning.

-In the equation above, \( n \) denotes the original sequence length, \( index_i \) denotes the sampling index of the \( i \)-th value in the short-sequence, \( \text{int()} \) denotes the operation of fetching the integer part, and \( n_s \) denotes the length of the sampling short-sequence.
+In the equation above, \( n \) denotes the original sequence length, \( index_i \) denotes the sampling index of the \( i \)-th value in the short sequence, \( \text{int()} \) denotes integer truncation, and \( n_s \) denotes the length of the sampled short sequence.
 The sampling step \( \Delta n \) starts large and gradually decreases over time, resulting in a sparse-to-dense distribution of sampling indices.
-This choice of sampling method is motivated by the unequal impact of \( n \) instances' velocity perturbations on the global heat release rate at the \( t_n \) instance, as visually depicted in Fig.~\ref{Impact-time-and-sampling-method}(b).
-The closer a velocity perturbation is to the \( t_n \) instance, the stronger its influence on the heat release rate at that instance.
-Conversely, the farther away from the \( t_n \) instance, the weaker the influence.
+This sampling strategy is motivated by the unequal influence of the $n$ velocity perturbation samples on the global heat release rate at time \( t_n \), as illustrated in Fig.~\ref{Impact-time-and-sampling-method}(b).
+A velocity perturbation closer to \( t_n \) has a stronger influence on the heat release rate at that time; a more distant perturbation has a weaker influence.

-This phenomenon is demonstrated in Fig.~\ref{Impact-time-and-sampling-method}(a), where a velocity step signal transitions from a stable velocity of 1 to 1.5, resulting in a significant change in the heat release rate.
-Specifically, the heat release rate experiences a dramatic change from \( t_0 \) to \( t_1 \), after which the changes become smaller, and the rate maintains a stable state beyond \( t_2 \).
-Consequently, the impact time frame for each velocity perturbation instance on the output can be defined as \( \Delta t = t_2 - t_0 \), with the impact on the output decreasing over time within this frame.
+This phenomenon is demonstrated in Fig.~\ref{Impact-time-and-sampling-method}(a), where a velocity step signal changes from a steady velocity of 1 to 1.5 and produces a significant heat-release-rate response.
+The heat release rate changes sharply from \( t_0 \) to \( t_1 \).
+The variation then becomes smaller, and the signal reaches a steady state after \( t_2 \).
+The influence time window of each velocity perturbation sample can therefore be defined as \( \Delta t = t_2 - t_0 \), with its influence on the output decreasing over this interval.